dtnorth/dockers/README.md

 Just select the docker you want to start.

-Portainer could be used to manage all this in a grafical interface.
+Portainer could be used to manage all this in a graphical interface.

 In case you use conky and the following in .conkyrc